nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * We pre-set the parameters for the workflow, so you can immediately click :bdg-primary:`Save`.
 Three blocks will populate on the project page.

-.. nextpyp:: Edit Particle Picking Parameters
+.. nextpyp:: Step 2: Edit particle picking parameters

-  * Click into the settings of the :bdg-primary:`Particle-Picking (eval)` block
+  * Click into the settings of the :bdg-secondary:`Particle-Picking (eval)` block

     - Click the :fa:`search` icon.
 Browse to ``/nfs/bartesaghilab/nextpyp/workshop/10987/model_last_contrastive.pth``